 We’re not even telling you to read our reviews.
 Let the quality speak for itself instead.
 Here is the procedure that we follow in analyzing and ranking VPNs:

-Step four – Ease of use, the category where we analyze the aesthetics and functionality of a VPN service’s app, usually on a laptop and range of mobile devices such as Android phones or iPhones.
-Here, you’ll find out if the app is easy to manage if it’s intuitive enough and if you can work your way around the settings
+Step four – Ease of use, the category where we analyze the aesthetics and functionality of a VPN service’s app, usually on a laptop and a range of mobile devices such as Android phones or iPhones.
+Here, you’ll find out if the app is easy to manage, intuitive enough, and can work your way around the settings.

 Step five – Support, the place where we talk about customer support.
 Response times, overall helpfulness of the staff, client satisfaction, and user opinions

 Step six – Pricing, where we give you a run-down of how cheap or costly a VPN actually is.
 Furthermore, we’ll also let you know about any available discounts and also the most advantageous subscription plan.

 These are the only principles by which we rank VPNs on PrivacyAffairs.
 The affiliate commissions are simply a small reward for our work here.

 For no other reason than because we like our website visitors to make an educated decision when it comes to their online security.
 And, perhaps, because we wanted to address some of the potential worries that some might have had.

 We here at PrivacyAffairs believe that without honesty and a rigorous set of principles, we would be wasting our time even creating this site – and we have put a lot of time into it.